 To generate our covariance matrix $C$, we use 1000 fiducial simulations.
 Derivatives for the Fisher forecast are estimated numerically using $100$ realizations per parameter shift.
 We concatenate our derivative vectors into a matrix $D$, so we can write:

-To unbias our inverse covariance, we apply the Hartlap correction \citep{Hartlap}; however, this correction alone does not result in an unbiased Fisher matrix.
-Noise in the estimates of the derivatives causes the Fisher matrix to systematically overestimate the constraining power of a summary statistic \citep{Combined_Fisher}.
+To unbias our inverse covariance, we apply the Hartlap correction \citep{Hartlap}; however, this correction alone does not yield an unbiased Fisher matrix.
+Noise in derivative estimates causes the Fisher matrix to systematically overestimate the constraining power of a summary statistic \citep{Combined_Fisher}.

 To address this, \citet{Combined_Fisher} introduce a compressed Fisher matrix, $F^\text{comp}$.
-This Fisher matrix is constructed as in Eq.\ \ref{eq:Fish} but using summary statistics that have been compressed with the MOPED \citep{Heavens2000} algorithm.
+This Fisher matrix is constructed as in Eq.\ \ref{eq:Fish}, but using summary statistics compressed with the MOPED \citep{Heavens2000} algorithm.
 Perfect compression of the summary statistics would lead to no information loss, but the compression relies on the matrices $D$ and $C$. \citet{Combined_Fisher} show that $F^\text{comp}$ will systematically underestimate the constraining power if $D$ and $C$ are estimated from simulations via Monte Carlo methods before compressing the statistics.
 Taking the geometric mean of $F$ and $F^\text{comp}$ gives the combined Fisher matrix, $F^\text{Combined}$, in which the opposing biases of the two inputs cancel, yielding unbiased constraints.
 It is this combined Fisher matrix and the resulting parameter covariance matrix, $(F^\text{Combined})^{-1}$, which we use for all shown constraints.

 The construction of $F^\text{comp}$ requires a random splitting of the derivatives, leading to stochasticity in $F^\text{Combined}$.
 To reduce shot noise, we generate $100,000$ realizations of the parameter covariance matrix with different random splits of the derivatives.
 Our final parameter covariance matrix is the average of the middle $90,000$ realizations ordered by determinant.
 We cut off the most extreme $5,000$ realizations on either end to reduce the impact of extreme outliers, which can occur in this method.
 This averaging reduces shot noise while still leaving us sensitive to systematic convergence issues, which we test for.